-In a case of fracture of the head of the os femoris which occurred in a gentleman of Philadelphia permanent lameness ensued, and no union of the fragments took place, he died some years after, and upon examining the hip joint, a singular instance of the resources of nature was presented to view.
-The detached portion of the head of the bone, was diminished considerably and rounded smoothly by absorption, as was also the opposite fragment.
+In a case of fracture of the head of the os femoris which occurred in a gentleman of Philadelphia, permanent lameness ensued, and no union of the fragments took place, he died some years after, and upon examining the hip joint, a singular instance of the resources of nature was presented to view.
 A ledge of bone was observed projecting from the trochanter, and upon this the acetabulum rested, and thus some weight was sustained by the os femoris-it was in fact, an attempt to regenerate a neck and head for the bone in a situation where it would have been useful, and have enabled the patient to walk, had he lived until it was completed.
 He never was able after the accident to bear much weight on the affected side.
 The bone is now in Dr. Physick's possession.